CleverCloud/doc.clever-cloud.com/develop/env-variables.md

 EMPTY=""
 ```

-#### Json
+#### JSON

-The format of a Json variable is: `{ "name": "THE_NAME", "value": "the value" }`.
+The format of a JSON variable is: `{ "name": "THE_NAME", "value": "the value" }`.
-Please note that you must put these variables in an array (see the multiple variable example to see how it goes).
+Note: You must put these variables in an array (see the multiple variable example to see how it goes).

-Here are some tips for the mode:
+Here are some examples for the mode:
 - Multiline:
 ```json
 {